pjaos/pcbzip/README.md

 The search tool provides the following functionality.

 - C  : Select a part category for a part.
-This option displays a list of all the JLCPCB part catagories.
+This option displays a list of all the JLCPCB part categories.
 - M  : The manufactures part number for the device/part that you wish to search for.
-- D  : Enter test that occurs in the part description field.
+- D  : Enter text that occurs in the part description field.
-- P  : Enter test that appears in the package type field.
+- P  : Enter text that appears in the package type field.
+- J  : Enter the text that occurs in the JLCPCB part number field.
 - T  : The part type (Basic or Extended).
-- N  : The maximum number of search matched parts to display.
 - R  : This resets the search parameters (Displayed under 'Current Search Parameters').
 - S  : Search through the database for a matching part.
 - SP : Toggle the option to only show parts where the stock is > 0.